 Our Advocacy has had a favourable impact on the community with several safety enhancements over the past several years.
 We were instrumental in having the city install a refuge island on Bathurst Street to connect the Belt-Line Trail for the benefit of walkers, joggers and cyclists.
 We also consulted on the establishment of the Avenue Road Pedestrian Safety Zone that resulted in a speed limit reduction to 40km/h, added a curb-side buffer-zones to protect pedestrians and eliminated parking.
 This has resulted in a calmer and safer experience.
 More work still needs to be done on Avenue Road and all major arterial streets with a view to improving safety for all users.

 In April 2021, Toronto City Council approved the installation of a Complete Street Pilot on Yonge Street between Bloor Street and Davisville Avenue.
 A Complete Street is a transportation policy approach that requires streets to be planned, designed, operated and maintained to enable safe, convenient and comfortable travel and access for users of all ages and abilities regardless of their mode of transportation.
-The Complete Street concept as applied to this stretch of Yonge will incorporate two programs that were introduced by the City last year: ActiveTO, an enhanced network of protected bike lanes to allow cyclists to move around Toronto more safely, better connect the city, and mirror major transit lines; and CafeTO, an on-street dining initiative to support restaurants, bars and cafes.
-For Midtown Yonge, this means cycle tracks on both sides, expanded patios, on-street parking/loading opportunities, and artistic curb extensions to beautify the street and improve pedestrian safety at key intersections.
+The Complete Street on Yonge incorporates two programs that were introduced by the City in 2020: ActiveTO, an enhanced network of protected bike lanes to allow cyclists to move around Toronto more safely, better connect the city, and mirror major transit lines; and CafeTO, an on-street dining initiative to support restaurants, bars and cafes.
+The objectives are:

 Bike theft has become a serious problem in Toronto.
 The police are reporting that nearly 4,000 bikes were stolen in 2020, roughly three times higher than 2014.
 The recent boom in cycling and a limited supply of new bikes from manufacturers, both due to the pandemic, are likely contributors to this large increase in crime.
 Although it is impossible to protect your bike in every situation there are many common sense, effective steps you can take to significantly reduce the likelihood of losing your cherished ride to theft, including registering your bike with the Toronto Police.
 See the City of Toronto’s website for tips: Bike Theft Prevention